QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 (scramble '(1 2 3 1 2 3 4 1 8 2 10))    ; '(1 1 1 1 1 1 1 1 2 8 2)
 {{< /highlight >}}

+---

 ## Chapter 12 Take Cover {#chapter-12-take-cover}

 In this chapter we reform previous function to seperate values.
+There has been a issue left since we introduced lambda expressions and recursions: redundancy.
+Lots of similar parameters are called/updated with unnecessary amount of times, which are at expense of time, space or reading complexity.
+In next few chapters, we will see a few different ways designed to alleviate this issue.

+The first way is to use `(letrec)` with lexical closure to wrap function in function to make the outer function with clearer shape.

 Let's firstly
 review Y combinator: